Saath Nibhaana Saathiya: Casting

 Khalid Siddiqui was cast opposite Bhattacharjee as Krishna in May 2016.
-As their story decreased in ratings, in July 2016, Nazim was made to re-enter the series as Jaggi, a look-a-like of Ahem's illegitimate twin half-brother.
-The story now focused on him and Bhattacharjee.
+As their storyline led to a decline in ratings, Nazim returned to the series in July 2016 as Jaggi, a look-alike and Ahem's illegitimate half-brother.
+The storyline subsequently focused on his character and Bhattacharjee's role.

 Filming

-Set in Gujarat, the series was mainly filmed at sets in Mira Road near Mumbai.
-The outside shell of the Modi Mansion shown in the episodes was of the Shubham Villa located on Madh Island.
-In December 2012, a sequence was shot at Bhuj, Gujarat, for 10 days.
+Set in Gujarat, the series was primarily filmed on sets in Mira Road near Mumbai.
+The exterior shots of the Modi mansion were filmed at Shubham Villa on Madh Island.
+In December 2012, a sequence was shot in Bhuj, Gujarat, over ten days.

-Some episodes were also filmed at foreign locations, including Switzerland in May 2011 and Singapore in February and March 2017.
-Earlier, the United States was considered, but was cancelled and replaced with Singapore due to the studio's budget.
+Some episodes were also filmed in international locations, including Switzerland in May 2011 and Singapore in February and March 2017.
+The United States was initially considered as a filming location, but was later replaced by Singapore due to budget constraints.

 Reboot series

-On 26 May 2021, Shoonya Square Productions announced a reboot of Saathiya on Star Plus's Sister channel Star Bharat with similar cast figures including Giaa Manek, Mohammad Nazim, Rupal Patel and Vandana Vithlani reprising their roles.
-Along with these actors, there were several new characters with similar concepts of a Gujarati Joint-Family.
-The show aired on Star Bharat, the sister channel of StarPlus.
-In early July 2021, the title was finalized as Tera Mera Saath Rahe.
-On 25 July 2021, the first promo was released featuring Giaa Manek and Rupal Patel.
-The reboot version was broadcast from 16 August 2021 to 17 June 2022.
+On 26 May 2021, Shoonya Square Productions announced a reboot of Saath Nibhaana Saathiya, featuring original cast members including Giaa Manek, Mohammad Nazim, Rupal Patel, and Vandana Vithlani reprising their roles.

+Along with these actors, several new characters were introduced, following a similar concept of a Gujarati joint family.
+The series aired on Star Bharat, the sister channel of StarPlus.

+In early July 2021, the title was finalised as Tera Mera Saath Rahe.
+On 25 July 2021, the first promotional teaser was released, featuring Giaa Manek and Rupal Patel.

+The reboot series aired from 16 August 2021 to 17 June 2022.